gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 * **Problem:** The plugin's abstract base task, `AbstractFlywayTask`, is fundamentally incompatible with the Configuration Cache.
 Its `@TaskAction` logic directly queries the live `Project` model at execution time to access the buildscript classloader, project extensions, and source set outputs.
 This problematic logic can be seen in the `runTask` and `addClassesAndResourcesDirs` methods in the [source code](https://github.com/flyway/flyway/blob/9df387cfa998ad5e1024151374f226a6185fa78f/flyway-plugins/flyway-gradle-plugin/src/main/java/org/flywaydb/gradle/task/AbstractFlywayTask.java#L591).
 * **Proposed Approach to Fix:** The general approach would involve refactoring the Flyway tasks to be stateless.
 This would require capturing all necessary configuration (like source set outputs and dependent classpaths) at configuration time into serializable data objects (DTOs) and passing them to the tasks as lazy **Providers**.
-* **Reason for Not Proceeding:** A contribution was not pursued because the maintainers decided to close the original feature request due to a lack of community interest.
-As stated in the official response in [GitHub Issue #3550](https://github.com/flyway/flyway/issues/3550), This stance remains the official position despite newer requests like [GitHub Issue #4107](https://github.com/flyway/flyway/issues/4107).
+* **Reason for Not Proceeding:** A contribution was not pursued , Although the original request in [GitHub Issue #3550](https://github.com/flyway/flyway/issues/3550) has since gained significant community interest and upvotes, the maintainers have not yet acted on it or changed their stance on accepting external contributions.
+The ongoing discussion is also captured in [GitHub Issue #4107](https://github.com/flyway/flyway/issues/4107).

 * **Status:** 🛑 **Blocked**

 ---